puppadrillo/Wks/README.md

 How to prepare the runtime environment?

 ## Launch
-How to run a project?
+How to run the project?

 ## Project Status
-actually noving to GitHub.
+Actually moving to GitHub.

 ## WKS Test Projects
 The `WksTestProjectGroup` contains the following projects: